 2. In May 1940 the Nazis began the invasion of western Europe, invading and occupying France, Belgium, and others.

-3. The conquest of western Europe was followed with an ambitious invasion of Soviet Russia in June 1941.
+3. The conquest of western Europe was followed by an ambitious invasion of Soviet Russia in June 1941.

 4. An Allied counter-offensive, beginning June 1944, pushed the Nazis out of western Europe and into retreat.